Kong/docs.konghq.com/app/_hub/kong-inc/ip-restriction/_index.md

 ### IP Addresses

-It is important to understand how the IP address is determined in order to use this plugin effectively.
+It is important to understand how the IP address is determined.
 The IP address is determined by the request header sent to Kong from downstream.
-In most cases, the header has a name of ```X-Real-IP``` or ```X-Forwarded-For```.
-By default, Kong will use the header name ```X-Real-IP```, however if a different header name is required then this will need to be defined using the [real_ip_header](https://docs.konghq.com/gateway/latest/reference/configuration/#real_ip_header) Nginx property.
+In most cases, the header has a name of `X-Real-IP` or `X-Forwarded-For`.

+By default, Kong uses the header name `X-Real-IP`.
+If a different header name is required, it needs to be defined using the [real_ip_header](https://docs.konghq.com/gateway/latest/reference/configuration/#real_ip_header) Nginx property.
 Depending on the environmental network setup, the [trusted_ips](https://docs.konghq.com/gateway/latest/reference/configuration/#trusted_ips) Nginx property may also need to be configured to include the load balancer IP address.

 ---